10379. Maximum frequency stack

 };

 The main part of the program.
-Read the input data.
-Simulate the stack.
+Read the input data and simulate the behavior of the stack.

 while (cin >> str)